telerik/blazor-docs/components/dateinput/events.md

 The `OnChange` event represents an user action - confirmation of the current value.
 It fires when the user presses `Enter` in the input, or when the input loses focus.

-The date input is a generic component, so you must provide either a `Value`, or a type to the `T` parameter of the component.
+The DateInput is a generic component, so you must provide either a `Value`, or a type to the `T` parameter of the component.

 >caption Handle OnChange and use two-way binding